TimofeiZavileiskii/IntegerFactorisationBenchmark/README.md

 For building gcc, g++, and make are used

-The project has several dependencies: GMP, Pari/GP, Nvidia CUDA, Python uses matplotlib, scipy, sagemath
+The project has several dependencies: GMP, Pari/GP, Nvidia CUDA, Python uses matplotlib, scipy, sagemath, Galois, bitarray, Sympy

 -GMP